*First written July 2025, updated November 2025.*

 What should I do if this happens to me?

-It’s important to cancel all the orders immediately and refund the money before you get a chargeback.
+It’s important to cancel all the fraudulent orders immediately and refund the money before you get a chargeback.

 Here is the Shopify Help video on what to do about high risk orders: https://youtu.be/U7kMNfa2eA4